DataShades/ckanext-mailcraft/README.md

 - Redirection – configurable option to reroute all outgoing emails to one or more specified addresses

 To enable the extension, add `mailcraft` to the `ckan.plugins` setting in your CKAN.
-If you want to enable the dashboard you should also add `mailcraft_dashboard` to the `ckan.plugins` setting.
+If you want to enable the dashboard you should also add `tables mailcraft_dashboard` to the `ckan.plugins` setting.

 ## Usage
 To use a mailer, you just have to import it and initialize the mailer.